afixoftrix/squares-in-rect/pseudo-solutions/alternate-solution-2.md

 ### Solution Explained:

-This solution is a mix of MzLovelyj's strategy and Fabricelepro's strategy.
-It begins like Mz's by splitting the argument into an array, but then reverses the array elements using the same strategy as Fabricelepro.
-It finishes the same way as Mz's by joining the reversed array into a string.
+This solution is a mix of my strategy and Fabricelepro's strategy.
+It begins like mine by splitting the argument into an array, but then reverses the array elements using the same strategy as Fabricelepro.
+It finishes the same way as mine by joining the reversed array into a string.

 ___